maratai/craftery/fiber_arts/looms.md

 Two-harness two-treadle counterbalance floor loom.
 This folds within seconds (even when warped) and is only 30 lbs. (!).
 This is pricey but has a number of add-ons and accessibility features that I find useful because of chronic health issues.
 I find it a delight to use although a more "technical" weaver probably wants a larger/sturdier loom.

 I've converted her to a four-harness six-treadle sinking shed loom with the kit that you can buy as an add-on.
-You can apparently convert back to 2H 2T as well, but as I have since obtained a Saori Piccolo, that will likely satisfy my simple plainweave desires.
-The sinking shed harness system is slightly finicky (check the wires!).
+You can convert back to 2H 2T as well, but as I have since obtained a Saori Piccolo, that will likely satisfy my simple plainweave desires.
+The sinking shed harness system is slightly finicky (check the wires aren't crossed!) but works well once adjusted.

 ![Saori Wx60 as a 4H 6T sinking shed loom](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-03-09-saori.jpg?raw=true)